bdelbosc/beer-feedback/README.md

 If you want to compare the perceived aromas on more than 3 paper Scoresheets it becomes a rabbit hole.

-### The connection to the site is Not Secure (no https)!
+### I lost my Scoresheet!

-This is a static site, all the information you entered remains on your browser, this browser security alert is not relevant for this site.
+This should not happen since v1.14.0, all the information are now saved locally on your browser, Reloading the page or closing your browser should not be a problem, unless you are using a private session.

+You can always create a PDF to save a particular state.

+Do this if you have to restart your phone, your battery is low, or if you want to terminate the Scoresheet later.

 ### Hey, it worked!

 Cool, because it is a static page without analytic to track you and because you can generate tons of Scoresheets without generating any traffic on the site,